History of Białystok: German occupation

 In the aftermath of the June 1941 Battle of Białystok–Minsk, part of the German attack on the Soviet Union, Białystok was placed under German Civilian Occupation (Zivilverwaltungsgebiet) as Bezirk Bialystok.
 The area was under German rule from 1941 to 1944/45, without ever formally being incorporated into the German Reich.

 On June 22, 1941, without any declaration of war, Nazi Germany attacked the USSR.
 On June 22, early in the morning, the branch of the Białystok District of the Communist Party of Byelorussia met.
 At the meeting, a decision was made to appoint an extraordinary commission for the evacuation of military families, civilians and secret documentation.
 The head of the NKGB established two subversive and spy groups.
 They were to constitute the core of the Soviet partisans.
 However, on June 23, the Soviet occupation authorities decided to evacuate from Białystok.

 It has been established that at the beginning on 22 June 1941 the withdrawing Soviet troops, that were forced out by the German army, committed regular crimes against the inhabitants of Białystok and its area.
 Civilians who happened to be in the vicinity of the passing Soviet troops were shot dead.
 There were cases of the whole families being dragged out of their houses and executed by firing squads in Białystok and the areas surrounding.

 On the morning of 27 June 1941, troops from Police Battalion 309 of the Order Police surrounded the town square by the Great Synagogue, the largest wooden synagogue in Eastern Europe, and forced residents from their homes into the street.
 Some were shoved up against building walls and shot dead.
 Others– some 800 men, women and children– were locked in the synagogue, which was subsequently set on fire; there they were burned to death.
 The Nazi onslaught continued with the demolition of numerous homes and further shootings.
 As the flames from the synagogue spread and merged with the grenade fires, the entire square was engulfed.
 Some 3,000 Jews died that day (27 June 1941), out of an estimated population of 50,000 Jews living in the city at that time.

-As the years went by, German terror in Bezirk Bialystok worsened and most atrocities on civilian population were committed by German units and police from neighboring East Prussia.
+As the time went by, German terror in Bezirk Bialystok worsened and most atrocities on civilian population were committed by German units and police from neighboring East Prussia.
+The Gestapo headquarters was located at 15 Sienkiewicza Street.
 During the German occupation, a mass murder of Poles in the Bacieczkowski Forest (today lying on the border of Starosielce, Leśna Dolina and Bacieczki districts) was carried out by the Germans.
 In 1943, the German occupiers shot several hundred representatives of the Białystok intelligentsia: Germans placed men, women and children in ditches and shot them with automatic weapons.
-In July and August 1943 several hundred doctors, lawyers, priests, teachers, officials, students and pupils were killed.
+In July and August 1943, several hundred doctors, lawyers, priests, teachers, officials, students and pupils were killed.
 This crime deprived Białystok of much of its pre-war intelligentsia.
-A monoument was erected in the site in 1980.
+A monument was erected in the site in 1980.